robbiemorrison/xeona/README.md

 *xeona* was completed in 2014, at which point active development ceased.

-The source code, documentation, and development data are deposited here for historical record.
+The source code, documentation, and development data are deposited here as an historical record.

 ## Overview